BiannceFraud/BinanceFraudReports/README.md

 ### More Cases Reports are Welcomed

-If you are suffering loss due to Binance FRAUD as mentioned above, please send more your information and proof, we will put them togather and report to administrations.
+If you are suffering loss due to Binance FRAUD as mentioned above, please send us your information and proof by open an issue or send a email, we will put them togather and report to administrations.

 ### Contact: [binancefraud13@gmail.com](mailto:binancefraud13@gmail.com)